img

 Use-Case

-BigQuery on Google Cloud Platform (GCP) is used by developers for ad hoc analysis.
-It is also used for building operational dashboards and processing data using stored procedures.
-The analysis cost of using this service is determined by the size of the data that is processed by queries issued on GCP BigQuery pricing.
-And under the current on-demand pricing model, this price can range from $5/TB in the US (multi-region) to $6/TB in Belgium (Europe-west1).
+Developers use BigQuery on Google Cloud Platform (GCP) for ad hoc analysis.
+It is also used to build operational dashboards and process data using stored procedures.
+The analysis cost of using this service is determined by the size of the data processed by queries issued on GCP BigQuery pricing.
+Under the current on-demand pricing model, this price can range from $5/TB in the US (multi-region) to $6/TB in Belgium (Europe-west1).

 This essentially means that if developers fire lots of unoptimized queries, they can rack up thousands of dollars in cost.
 This case is also quite common in large organizations, especially those on pay-as-you-go models.

 In terms of cost monitoring at the user level, currently, GCP does not disclose BigQuery pricing granular usage.
-While the billing dashboard shows that the cost is coming from BigQuery.
-But it cannot be drilled down to identify specific users and activities causing these cost spikes.
+The billing dashboard shows that the cost comes from BigQuery.
+However, it cannot be drilled down to identify specific users and activities causing these cost spikes.
 As such, the issue cannot be remediated.

 An Innovative Solution